QTabGAN: A Hybrid Quantum-Classical GAN for Tabular Data Synthesis: Model Architecture

 \subsection{Discriminator Architecture}

 The discriminator is a densely connected classical feedforward neural network designed to distinguish real tabular samples from synthetic samples generated by the hybrid quantum-classical generator during adversarial training.
-Figure~\ref{fig: DiscriA} illustrates the discriminator architecture.
+The discriminator architecture is shown in Figure~\ref{fig: DiscriA}.
 The discriminator provides feedback to the generator, which guides the generator to produce synthetic samples that closely match the real data distribution.

 The discriminator is a multi-layer feedforward neural network with $L$ layers.
 Let ${h}_{\ell}$ denote the output of the $\ell$-th layer.
 For the hidden layers $\ell = 1, \ldots, L-1$, the transformation is defined as: